-Am I Allowed to Work While I Am Receiving Social Security Disability Benefits?
+Am I Allowed To Work While I Am Receiving Social Security Disability Benefits?

 The Social Security Administration has many rules regarding work performed during a period of disability.
 Generally, if you return to work after you became disabled, you can make any amount of money for up to nine months.
 After nine months of work, your income must be below certain threshold levels, or else your benefits may be reduced or eliminated.